sbonab/CarND-Extended-Kalman-Filter/README.md

 In this project, I am utilizing an extended kalman filter to estimate the state of a moving vehicle with noisy lidar and radar measurements.
 The source file will work in connection to this [simulator](https://github.com/udacity/self-driving-car-sim/releases).
+You can find the visualization of the estimation performance in this [video](https://youtu.be/hVaVZWJ05Jw).

 To successfully run the source code, you need to install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) on your machine.